FOI - Freedom of Information

 When making your request, you should state that you are making your request under the FOI Act.
 You should also be as specific as possible to enable the information to be identified easily and, if possible, indicate the time-frame which applies to your request e.g. between May 2013-December 2013.
 Also, if possible, try to specify the areas of the Department which you feel would be most relevant to your request.

-The Department’s Section 15 and 16 Reference books, as required by the previous FOI Acts, provides information in relation to the structure of the Department, its records and its decision making which may help you to identify relevant areas and are available at the following links Section 15 Manual / Section 16 Manual.
+The Department’s FOI Publication Scheme as required under section 8 of the FOI Act, provides information in relation to the structure of the Department, its records and its decision making which may help you to identify areas within the Department relevant to your request.

 If you wish you can use the Department's standard FOI Application Form to make your request or the Application Form for Former Residents of Industrial and Reformatory Schools for Access to Records depending on the type of information which you are seeking.